Monographs resulting from my main personal research into the British Merchant Service during the Great War 1914-19 ...

 Those interested in these titles should note that they can only be bought through me.

-Also, please note that I do not give credit, or discount to wholesalers or retailers and nowadays that I do not recognise Nielsen Booknet 'orders' – these proving to be a complete waste of time, money and effort in my experience.
+Also, please note that I do not give credit, or discount to wholesalers or retailers and nowadays I do not recognise Nielsen Booknet 'orders' – these proving to be a complete waste of time, money and effort in my experience.

 Go to Home Page